Izder456/dotfiles/README.md

 ```
 ### Note:

-- when the script is installing deps, always choose the last number when given a version choice from `pkg_add`.
+- when the script is installing deps, always choose the last number when given a version choice from `pkg_add`. (with the
+exception of emacs, in that case, chose the gtk2 variant.)

 # DISCLAIMER